How to Copy a Table in MySQL: Duplicate the Structure, Data, and Indexes Correctly

 FROM source_table;

-This method works perfectly well if you have already copied the table structure like we did in the example above and now need to copy values.
+This method works perfectly well if you have already copied the table structure like we did in the previous example.

 In case you want to duplicate all rows from the source table, use the following syntax: